 The trio joined the Red Arrows after four pilots stepped down, following a combined 17 display seasons of service.

-The Red Arrows' Officer Commanding is former Tornado pilot, Wing Commander David Montenegro, who took charge of the 130-strong team last month.
+The Red Arrows' Officer Commanding is former Tornado pilot, Wing Commander David Montenegro, who took charge of the 130-strong team earlier this year.

 He was previously served as a team pilot between 2009 and 2011.